-Telangiectasia are most often found on the cheek, chin and nose.
+Telangiectasia is most often found on the cheek, chin and nose.
 Facial redness is also caused by telangiectasia on the face.
 This is often known as facial matting and is caused by very fine broken blood vessels.

 Telangiectasia can also be found in other parts of the body including the legs, chest, back and arms.
 When they appear on the legs they are known as spider veins.
-With spider telangiectasia on the legs there is a red central vessel feeding other vessels that radiate outwards like a spiders web.
+With spider telangiectasia on the legs, there is a red central vessel feeding other vessels that radiate outwards like a spiders web.

 Although telangiectasia is not a major health concern they are often a concern from a cosmetic point of view.
 Spider veins on the legs are often caused by incompetent valves of larger veins that cause the blood to pool and swell smaller veins.

-We look forward to your visit.
+Read on for more information and we look forward to your visit.

 What Causes Facial Telangiectasia?

-Facial Telangiectasias are usually found on individuals that have had long term sun exposure and is seen most often in people that have fair skin.
+Facial Telangiectasias are usually found on individuals that have had long-term sun exposure and is seen most often in people that have fair skin.

-The factors that can lead to the formation of telangiectasia may include;
+The factors that can lead to the formation of telangiectasia may include:

 - Sun and wind exposure

-- Excessive us of alcohol
+- Excessive use of alcohol

 - Trauma that has occurred to the skin

-- Long term use of oral and topical corticosteroids
+- Long-term use of oral and topical corticosteroids

 - Medication that can cause the blood vessels to widen